There are still many unanswered questions about learning and attention challenges.

 Project Early ID is focused on creating a set of early detection tools to reliably identify children at-risk for learning and attention challenges.
 Our current focus is on developing an online, non-language based phonological processing screening tool.

-Lee Pesky Learning Center’s research agenda is supported by our unique partnership with the College of Education at Boise State University.
+Lee Pesky Learning Center’s research agenda is supported by our unique partnerships with Colleges of Education at Boise State University, the College of Idaho, Northwest Nazarene University, and the Oregon Research Institute.
 By partnering with leading researchers, providing opportunities for graduate students, and creating internship opportunities for teacher candidates, we are working together to create pathways to learning.